Army chaplain hugs teenage boy who pleaded guilty to his attempted murder

 The boy approached the car, Judge Paul McDermott heard, and said: “Excuse me sir, do you have a minute to talk to me?”

-Fr Murphy then partially rolled down the window before the boy started stabbing at his arms with a hunting knife that had an eight-inch serrated blade.
+Fr Murphy then partially rolled down the window before the boy lunged at him and began stabbing at his arms with a hunting knife that had an eight-inch serrated blade, which had been delivered to his home in November 2023 after an online purchase.

-The priest drove through the gates but the attack continued before members of the Defence Forces were able to restrain the boy.
+The priest drove through the gates in his bid to escape the “piercing knife” and struggled to fend off his attacker.

+Det Sgt McNulty said the CCTV shows that the boy moving with the car as if he was holding on to it as it drove into the barracks where he continued to stab at the priest before being restrained by the Defence Forces.

-Fr Murphy gave a victim impact statement at Dublin’s Central Criminal Court on Thursday ahead of the boy’s sentencing, which is expected to take place later this month.
+Fr Murphy gave a victim impact statement at Dublin’s Central Criminal Court on Thursday ahead of the boy’s sentencing.

+He was accompanied by gardai, members of the Defence Forces and two of his brothers.

 He added: “I thank God every single day that the knife tore through my skin, and not through the body of one of my comrades.